According to a recent IFOP survey, nearly 50% of young people aged between 12 and 25 believe that writing by hand encourages memorisation.

 Moreover, this claim is confirmed by a study conducted by Pam A. Mueller and Daniel Oppenheimer, researchers from the Universities of Princeton and California.
 It highlights “the superiority of the pen over the keyboard when taking notes and memorising.
 “The reason is simple: when we tap on a keyboard, our brain focuses on the letter and not the content, leading to a word-by-word transcription.
 In contrast, when we take notes during a meeting or lesson, we encourage our brain to synthesise the key ideas.
 This analytical effort, combined with the visualisation of the words on the paper, greatly improves memorisation.

 As tapping keys requires less motor effort, doing so intensively might even prove negative for our ability to remember.
 This is highlighted by a Canadian study published in August 2013 following a series of tests on students.
-Michelle Dresbold writes in her book Sex, Lies and Handwriting”The keyboard has superseded the pencil for a large number of reasons.
+From the above to asserting that giving up writing by hand would mean losing a little of our memory there is only one step, which is taken by Michelle Dresbold. (this sentence does not make sense & not sure how to correct it, I would delete and write as follows ) Michelle Dresbold writes in her book Sex, Lies and Handwriting”The keyboard has superseded the pencil for a large number of reasons.
 However, the lack of use of the exercise of writing by hand is likely to deplete our cognitive skills. ”

 So, open your keyboards notebooks!